Having to deal with a dead guinea pig isn’t easy for anyone.

-This includes denial, anger, sadness, and, finally, acceptance which is the last sine qua non-step in rebalancing your emotions.
+This includes denial, anger, sadness, and, finally, an acceptance which is the last sine qua non-step in rebalancing your emotions.

 The duration of these stages depends, of course, on the individuals, their emotionality, and the importance of their relationship with the extinct animal.

-Confront the Incomprehension of Those Close to Them
+Confront the Incomprehension of Others

 When faced with the loss of a guinea pig, some people show little understanding, especially if they have never owned pets.